Chouffe/chouffe.github.com/_posts/2019-03-01-mxnet-made-simple-symbol-api.markdown

 ```

 You have probably heard that Deep Learning Models need to be trained on GPUs.
-Mxnet gets us covered by letting us choose on which device we want to run the Computation Graph `E`
+MXNet gets us covered by letting us choose on which device we want to run the Computation Graph `E`

 ```clojure
 (require '[org.apache.clojure-mxnet.context :as context])